 - Strong coupling asymptotics of $\sigma{\rm disc}(H{\alpha,\Gamma})$ is not known for curves with open ends (manifolds with boundaries).
 For smooth Γ , one conjectures similar asymptotics, where S{Γ} has Dirichlet b.c.
-For non-smooth Γ the leading term is expected to be different - Scattering on leaky graphs: existence and completess beyond the local deformation case
+For non-smooth Γ the leading term is expected to be different - Scattering on leaky graphs: existence and completess

 - Strong coupling asymptotics of $\sigma{\rm disc}(H{\alpha,\Gamma})$ is not known for curves with open ends (manifolds with boundaries).
 For smooth Γ , one conjectures similar asymptotics, where S{Γ} has Dirichlet b.c.
-For non-smooth Γ the leading term is expected to be different - Scattering on leaky graphs: existence and completess beyond the local deformation case - Scattering on leaky curves: strong coupling asymptotics, proving the stated conjecture
+For non-smooth Γ the leading term is expected to be different - Scattering on leaky graphs: existence and completess - Scattering on leaky curves: strong coupling asymptotics

 - Strong coupling asymptotics of $\sigma{\rm disc}(H{\alpha,\Gamma})$ is not known for curves with open ends (manifolds with boundaries).
 For smooth Γ , one conjectures similar asymptotics, where S{Γ} has Dirichlet b.c.
-For non-smooth Γ the leading term is expected to be different - Scattering on leaky graphs: existence and completess beyond the local deformation case - Scattering on leaky curves: strong coupling asymptotics, proving the stated conjecture - Resonances: existence, properties in less trivial models
+For non-smooth Γ the leading term is expected to be different - Scattering on leaky graphs: existence and completess - Scattering on leaky curves: strong coupling asymptotics - Resonances: existence, properties in less trivial models

 - Strong coupling asymptotics of $\sigma{\rm disc}(H{\alpha,\Gamma})$ is not known for curves with open ends (manifolds with boundaries).
 For smooth Γ , one conjectures similar asymptotics, where S{Γ} has Dirichlet b.c.
-For non-smooth Γ the leading term is expected to be different - Scattering on leaky graphs: existence and completess beyond the local deformation case - Scattering on leaky curves: strong coupling asymptotics, proving the stated conjecture - Resonances: existence, properties in less trivial models - Periodic Γ , in one direction: absolute continuity (proved so far only at the bottom of the spectrum)
+For non-smooth Γ the leading term is expected to be different - Scattering on leaky graphs: existence and completess - Scattering on leaky curves: strong coupling asymptotics - Resonances: existence, properties in less trivial models - Periodic Γ , in one direction: absolute continuity (proved so far only at the bottom of the spectrum)

 - Strong coupling asymptotics of $\sigma{\rm disc}(H{\alpha,\Gamma})$ is not known for curves with open ends (manifolds with boundaries).
 For smooth Γ , one conjectures similar asymptotics, where S{Γ} has Dirichlet b.c.
-For non-smooth Γ the leading term is expected to be different - Scattering on leaky graphs: existence and completess beyond the local deformation case - Scattering on leaky curves: strong coupling asymptotics, proving the stated conjecture - Resonances: existence, properties in less trivial models - Periodic Γ , in one direction: absolute continuity (proved so far only at the bottom of the spectrum) - More: random and magnetic graphs, justification of the L^2 approach for leaky-graph resonances, etc.
+For non-smooth Γ the leading term is expected to be different - Scattering on leaky graphs: existence and completess - Scattering on leaky curves: strong coupling asymptotics - Resonances: existence, properties in less trivial models - Periodic Γ , in one direction: absolute continuity (proved so far only at the bottom of the spectrum) - More questions: random leaky graphs, adding magnetic fields, justification of the L^2 approach for leaky-graph resonances, etc.